 Buttermilk Baked Chicken

-So, here it is just a little more than two weeks before Christmas.
-The food blog world is slammed with Christmas cookies, Christmas candies, Christmas cakes, Christmas dinner recipes, Christmas gifts from the kitchen, and what am I posting?
-Uh…buttermilk baked chicken?
-Well, yeah.
 Besides all that Christmas goodness, you still have to get dinner on the table, right?
 Even with everything else going on right now you still have to feed your family!
-Last Saturday was a long day of shopping for me and BeeBop, so I threw this recipe together early that morning and left it in the fridge while we were gone.
-Late that afternoon, I pulled that chicken out, quickly dredged it in its corn flake and Parmesan mixture and popped it in the oven.
+Last Saturday was a long day full of activity for me and BeeBop, so I threw this recipe together early that morning and left it in the fridge while we were gone.
+Late that afternoon, I pulled this chicken out, quickly dredged it in its corn flake and Parmesan mixture and popped it in the oven.
 Total prep time less than 10 minutes!
-Then I left it to bake while I took care of some more Christmas decorating.
+Then I left it to bake while I took care of some more things around the house.
 Easy!

 To get started, all you need is a bowl large enough to hold your buttermilk marinade and chicken.
 One of my large mixing bowls works just fine for this.